demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Get_entity_alerts_by_MITRE_tactics_README.md

 This playbook is part of the Cortex XDR by Palo Alto Networks’ pack.
-This playbook search alerts related to specific entities from Cortex XDR, on a given timeframe, based on MITRE Tactics.
+This playbook searches alerts related to specific entities from Cortex XDR, on a given timeframe, based on MITRE Tactics.
 Note: The playbook inputs enable manipulating the execution flow.
 Read the input descriptions for details.

 ## Dependencies